Editors' note, April 25, 2014: This review has been updated to reflect features added in the latest version of the app.

 Yahoo overhauled its Flickr for Android and iOS apps with a refreshed design that looks a lot like Instagram.
 Like Facebook's photo-sharing service, the apps now put of a stream of photos from the people you follow front and center, where you can leave a comment or like the photo.
 With the new design, Flickr is emphasizing that it's more than just a place to store your photos and videos -- it's also a space to share and engage with other photographers.

 Many of the same Flickr features you're used to are still available in both apps, including your photo stream, albums, and groups.
 You can also still view original-quality uncompressed photos, and store up to a terabyte of photos and video.
 Both versions even automatically back up everything you shoot with your phone.
 They're dead simple to use, the new interface looks great, and Flickr is a nifty tool for storing all your mobile photos in the cloud.

 To get started, you must have an account set up with Yahoo, or you can create a new account right from the app, which lets you use your Facebook or Google+ credentials if you like.
-Once you're all set up, you'll get free access to Flickr, which comes with the ability to upload up to a terabyte of photos to your account.
-Before you start worrying about running out of space -- as was pointed out at Yahoo's presser for the app's launch -- you could take a photo once every hour for more than 60 years before using it all up.
+Once you're all set up, you'll get free access to Flickr, which comes with the ability to upload up to a terabyte of photos or video to your account.
+Before you start worrying about running out of space, Yahoo points out that you could take a photo once every hour for more than 60 years before using it all up.